biicode/docs/rpi/biicodews.rst

 Note that the ``bii rpi:build`` command needs to be executed from a folder containing a hive like any other biicode project.
 After some messages showing information about the compiling process, the binaries will created in your ``bin folder``.

+Remember that when generating the binary by cross compilation, you can only run on the Raspberry Pi.

 Send your binaries
 ------------------